 Planning to visit Paris in the summer?
 Yeah, you and everyone else in the free world since it’s easily one of the best cities in France.

 It’s not THAT bad but traveling to Paris in the summer is definitely not ideal, although the weather is nice – making it one of the best times to visit France.

 I’ve done it twice and I think that most people hate Paris because they visited during the summer when the crowds were at their worst, the lines at their longest, and the heat at it’s most ridiculous (feel free to escape Paris altogether by exploring one of the best places to visit in France, outside of the capital)

 God, I’m getting a migraine just thinking about it.

 However, there are a ton of things that you can do to make your summer trip to Paris more enjoyable, like take a wonderful day trip from Paris.

 Because if it all sucked big time, I would NOT be writing this post.

-Plus, I understand why you’re visiting Paris during the summer.
+Plus, I understand why you’re spending 24 hours in Paris during the summer.

 It’s not because you love crowds and enjoy sweating like a beast all day everyday.